 Publishing houses are what the general public are familiar with.
 They publish the seasoned authors and, whether it’s a novel, the Book of the Month or a Best Seller, their names are seen throughout the local bookstore.
-Publishing houses generally specialise in one or two genres only and accept only a limited number of submissions a year.
-As a result, many are turned down.
+Publishing houses generally specialize in one or two genres only and accept only a limited number of submissions a year.
+As a result, many are turned away.
 Submitting to a publishing house is a long tedious process that is often discouraging.
 Details of the requirements for submission are on each individual company’s website.
 Here are some pros and cons for soliciting a publishing house.
-PROS: Once your manuscript has been accepted, all publishing costs are covered; there is a wide distribution for your book.
-CONS: It often takes a long time to find a publisher who will accept your work; once accepted, the publisher may still sit on the work for some time; you lose full control of your work; the percentage of royalty is very slim – mind you, if you sell 10 times more books than doing it yourself, it balances out.
+PROS: Once your manuscript has been accepted, all publishing costs are covered, and there is a wide distribution for your book.
+CONS: It often takes a long time to find a publisher who will accept your work.
+Once accepted, the publisher may still sit on the work for some time; you lose full control of your work; the percentage of royalty is very slim – mind you, if you sell 10 times more books than doing it yourself, it balances out.

 Other companies who fall under “publishers” offer any number of services that make up the publishing process (editing, formatting, cover design, printing, etc).
 Some also offer distribution.
 These companies usually cater to writers who are self-publishing.